Skip to main content

 Dr Luke Heslop Dr Luke Heslop

 I trained in anthropology at the University of Edinburgh (PhD 2015) and was a Fellow at the London School of Economics prior to joining Brunel as a Lecturer in Anthropology.
 I have worked for many years in Sri Lanka and the Maldives and my research is centred on current trends in development and anthropology around markets, kinship, infrastructure, work and labour.
 My ethnographic work engages with the lived experience of macro-economic and political change and global challenges in emerging economies.
 I specialise in trade, mobility, and the social life of work in South Asia.
 More recently my research focus has been on the financialisation of Development, transforming modes of Aid, and the relationship between entrepreneurship and advice.
 I am Co-host and Producer of the hit podcast series The Migration Menu.
 Office hours by appointment.
 Email luke.heslop@brunel.ac.uk to make an appointment.
 Mercantile Kinship My doctoral research traced the lives entrepreneurial families in a bustling market town in central Sri Lanka as they started and developed various businesses, built new homes, married, and campaigned for political office.
 Publications that stemmed from this research speak to the anthropology of money and economic sociology, kinship, class, and intergenerational relationships, as well as to a burgeoning anthropological interest in politics and protest.
 I am currently preparing a monograph about life, work, and social change among the trading families I have known since 2003.
 The monograph builds upon a body of anthropological literature on the production of kinship, class, and politics in Sri Lanka against the backdrop of a broader set of social transformations that have shaped Sri Lanka’s tumultuous post-colonial modernity; notably the war and development, economic and agrarian change, and Sinhala-Buddhist nationalism.
 Roads, infrastructure and connectivity 2015-2017: I worked on the ERC-funded project ‘Roads and the politics of thought: Ethnographic approaches to infrastructure in South Asia’.
 My research explores the development of connective infrastructure – roads, bridges, and inter-island causeways – and its social and environmental effects on the Maldives archipelago and beyond.
 This project encompasses a number of South Asian sites and is grounded in conceptions of the state’s responsibility for national development and modernity through planned connectivity between cities and towns from the Himālaya to the Indian Ocean.
 From this project I have published material on infrastructure financing, road building on coralline ecologies, archipelagic connectivity and Indian Ocean mobility.
 For more information on this project see: International Development and ecosystems of advice Ethnographic Solutions to Inequalities in South Asian Advice Ecosystems takes a closer look at the evolving 'landscapes of advice' in Bangladesh and Sri Lanka and using the insights gained, aims to work with our partners to build ideas that can inform more effective and inclusive modes of advising.
 The project aims to better understand these processes to facilitate knowledge exchange from the ground-level of business advice ecosystems and co-produce a resource ‘toolkit’ for recipients and practitioners to address inequalities within advice delivery.
 By mapping and studying advice ecosystems alongside our partners in Bangladesh and Sri Lanka, we intend to channel the untapped potential of practitioner-academic partnerships into capacity-building actions on the ground, leading to better advice relationships for people who need them the most.
 South Asia in West London I am currently developing a new research agenda which explores life and work for South Asian diasporas in West London.
-Drawing on the expertise within the South Asia Studies Research Group at Brunel, the focus on South Asia in West London cuts across three broad areas of research: Food and nutrition (this will build on our work on the anthropology of food and health in India, with the intention of including Brunel scholars in Life Sciences working on nutrition) Education and employment (this already includes separate strands on work being done in Anthropology, Geography, History, and Education) Business and Entrepreneurship (this draws on work being done in Anthropology, in History, and at the Business School) As part of this project I am producing a podcast series: This project is being supported by a small grant from the Institute for Communities and Society.
+Drawing on the expertise within the South Asia Studies Research Group at Brunel, the focus on South Asia in West London cuts across three broad areas of research: Food and nutrition (this will build on our work on the anthropology of food and health in India, with the intention of including Brunel scholars in Life Sciences working on nutrition) Education and employment (this already includes separate strands on work being done in Anthropology, Geography, History, and Education) Business and Entrepreneurship (this draws on work being done in Anthropology, in History, and at the Business School) As part of this project I am producing a podcast series: Launch of The Migration Menu This project is being supported by a small grant from the Institute for Communities and Society.
 Sri Lanka The Maldives The Indian Ocean Modules Convening I currently convene the compulsory second year module, Practising Anthropology.
 I co-convene: Research Methods in Anthropology (UG - with Prof James Staples) ; Ethnographic Research Methods (PG - with Dr Andrew Beatty); Strategic Communications (PG - With Anita Howarth and Billur Ozgul).
 Addtional teaching: I am currently contributing teaching to the following UG and PG modules modules: Facing the Unfamilliar: Ethnographic Field work encounters (UG); South Asia - Societies and Development (PG); Religion and Power in South Asian History (PG); Anthropology of International Development (PG).
 Programme Development I am Co-Director of the new postgraduate programme: MSc Global South Asia Studies - please email luke.heslop@brunel.ac.uk or james.staples@brunel.ac.uk for application information.

 Professor Kate Hoskins Professor Kate Hoskins